-MIPI CSI-2SM is the most widely used camera interface in the mobile industry.
-It has achieved widespread adoption for its ease of use and ability to support a broad range of high performance applications, including 1080p, 4K, 8K and beyond video, and high-resolution photography.
+MIPI CSI-2®, originally introduced in 2005, is the world’s most widely implemented embedded camera and imaging interface.
+It has achieved widespread adoption for its ease of use and ability to support a broad range of high-performance applications, including 1080p, 4K, 8K and beyond video, and high-resolution photography.

-- Expanded virtual channels from 4 to 32 to accommodate the proliferation of image sensors with multiple data types and support multi-exposure and multi-range sensor fusion for Advanced Driver Assistance Systems (ADAS) applications such as enhanced collision avoidance
+The option to use up to32 virtual channelsaccommodates the proliferation of image sensors with multiple data types, and supports multi-exposure and multi-range sensor fusion for applications such as enhanced collision avoidance in automotive.

-- Latency Reduction and Transport Efficiency (LRTE)provides increased image sensor aggregation without adding to system cost; facilitates real-time perception, processing and decision-making; and optimizes transport to reduce the number of wires, toggle rate and power consumption
+Latency Reduction and Transport Efficiency (LRTE)provides image-sensor aggregation without adding to system cost; facilitates real-time perception, processing and decision-making; and optimizes transport to reduce the number of wires, toggle rate and power consumption.

-- Differential Pulse Code Modulation (DPCM) 12-10-12 compression, which reduces bandwidth while delivering superior SNR images devoid of compression artifacts for mission-critical vision applications
+Differential Pulse Code Modulation (DPCM) compressionreduces bandwidth while delivering superior SNR images devoid of compression artifacts for mission-critical vision applications.

-- Scrambling to reduce Power Spectral Density (PSD) emissions, minimize radio interference and allow further reach for longer channels
+Scramblingreduces Power Spectral Density (PSD) emissions, minimizes radio interference and allows further reach for longer channels.